New York State Law

 writing to placement in such alternative-to-shock-incarceration program,

-the department of correctional services shall notify the sentencing
+the department of corrections and community supervision shall notify the

-court, provide such proposal to the court, and arrange for the inmate's
+sentencing court, provide such proposal to the court, and arrange for

-prompt appearance before the court.
-The court shall provide the proposal
+the inmate's prompt appearance before the court.
+The court shall provide

-and notice of a court appearance to the people, the inmate and the
+the proposal and notice of a court appearance to the people, the inmate

-appropriate defense attorney.
-After considering the proposal and any
+and the appropriate defense attorney.
+After considering the proposal and

-submissions by the parties, and after a reasonable opportunity for the
+any submissions by the parties, and after a reasonable opportunity for

 sentencing order accordingly, notwithstanding the provisions of section